damminhtien/awesome-nodejs-keynotes/README.md

-# NodeJS Key Note :sparkles: :sparkles: :sparkles:
+# Awesome NodeJS key notes :sparkles: :sparkles: :sparkles:
 This repository is about some key-note when i learn nodeJS.
 Begin from node low-artchiture to node-module, node-framework.

 ## NodeJS Core :heartpulse: :heartpulse: :heartpulse: